 - 41. Applying this to the farm as a whole you can see the number of permanent and season al waterways on the farm.
 We have about a quarter of our waterways fenced off and will continue to fence where it makes sense and we are confident that an improved environmental outcome will result.
 This does come at a cost water reticulation and putting in troughs is around \$470 per trough plus alkathene hosing at \$319 per 100 m. - 42.
 There are other costs as well.
 The cover of the Deer Industry's Environmental Management Code of practice features one of our retired gullies.
-Here is a close up photo of a part of it that is in some need of maintenance.
-If we let the weeds smother the current vegetation we would lose the filtering effect from the grassy cover, rendering the riparian strip less effective. - 43.
+Here is a close up photo of a part of it that is in need of some maintenance.
+If we let the weeds smother the current vegetation we would lose the filtering effect from the grassy cover, rendering the riparian strip less effective.
+We also note that planting these areas in trees can result in shading out of grass or other filtering herbaceous plants. - 43.
 One feature of deer behaviour that planners seem to be fixated with is wallowing a natural activity more frequent at various times of the year (such as during the roar or following winter).
 These will have high environmental impacts if they are connected to waterways but it is unpredictable where deer will form wallows.
-Although there are two universal observations: - Deer do not wallow in stony soil/stream beds - Deer do not wallow in flowing water - 44.
+Although there are two universal observations: - Deer do not wallow in stony soil or stream beds - Deer do not wallow in flowing water - 44.
 Where wallows are removed from waterways they have little or no impact on water quality

-AgResearch estimated that most contaminants could be reduced by over 80 % if wallows were disconnected.1 - 45.
+AgResearch estimated that most contaminants could be reduced by over 80 % if wallows were disconnected. - 45.
 Here is another good management practice we use to maintain grassy cover and reduce soil erosion.
 Sheep only graze our raceways where large numbers of deer are moved between paddocks and to the deer shed.
 Sheep are also used to graze riparian strips and keep weed cover down where possible. - 46.
 We do not winter graze or crop, but we do feed the deer silage.
 Good management practice for this activity includes having a concrete pad to reduce mud and prevent any leachate from seeping into the ground, plus a large forestry block by the side for deer to spread out in after feeding.
 Other winter practices include regular shifting of stock so that paddocks do not become muddy and grass cover is reduced and any feeding out is done on good pasture so that pugging is minimised and as much feed and pasture is utilised. - 47.
 It is hard for regulators to understand that farming within environmental limits is not a predictable and fixed set of circumstances and that we can always prescribe actions in advance of an event.
 It is more about identifying appropriate activities or practices that minimise likely risks.
 In our production system we direct drill any seed for pasture renovation which minimises soil disturbance, but this might not be needed in other land or soil types or where irrigation is used.
-Similarly while effluent from deer sheds is very minimal compared with a milking shed that is used daily for much of the year, we have reduced the risk of effluent entering the waterway even further with a simple two stage effluent pond that handles the small amount generated at velvet removal times.
+Similarly while effluent from deer sheds is very minimal compared with a milking shed that is used daily for much of the year, we have reduced the risk of effluent entering the waterway even further with a simple two stage effluent pond that handles the small amount generated from on average 2,500 deer going through the shed each month.

-1 R. W. McDowell (2008) Water quality of a stream recently fenced-off from deer,
+&lt;sup>1 R. W. McDowell (2008) Water quality of a stream recently fenced-off from deer,